 Disabling an extension will remove any data files the extension installed and then shut down the extension and all of its hooks.

 It will not delete any data from the database.

 djblets.extensions.signals.extension_disabledsignal will be emitted.

 Install an extension from a remote source.

-If this is called a second time, it will refresh the list of extensions, adding new ones and removing deleted ones.
+Calling this a second time will refresh the list of extensions, adding any new ones and deleting old ones.